Sanja969/House-Rental-API/README.md

 # House Rental

-This project is for the reservation of houses.
+This project an API  for the reservation of houses.
 If you're planning a special day or event, or if you want to spend time with your family, this is the website for you.You can book a house in any city on the planet.
 Main features of this website are:

 - Users can see details of all the Houses.